Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy/overview/_index.md

 Kong will mediate the request and response format based on the selected [`config.provider`](/hub/kong-inc/ai-proxy/configuration/#config-provider) and [`config.route_type`](/hub/kong-inc/ai-proxy/configuration/#config-route_type), as outlined in the table above.

-The Kong AI Proxy accepts the following inputs formats, standardised across all providers; the `config.route_type` must be configured respective to the required request and response format examples:
+The Kong AI Proxy accepts the following inputs formats, standardized across all providers; the `config.route_type` must be configured respective to the required request and response format examples:

 {% navtabs %}
 {% navtab llm/v1/chat %}